Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

-The final results of the optimisation of the DB$_-$ and DB$_0$ are given in Tables \ref{tab:DBPIMEL} and \ref{tab:DBPIMCX}, respectively.
-In the former case, the elimination of $8$ DOFs of the $332$ initial DOFs of the DB$_-$ results in the reduction of the $\chi^2_{\rm min}$ by $150.5$ (from about $519.6$ to about $369.1$), i.e., by about $18.8$ units per excluded DOF.
-Only one data set with $5$ data points (the BRACK90 data set at $66.80$ MeV) needs to be removed.
-In the case of the BD$_0$, the removal of the absolute normalisation of three (out of seven) FITZGERALD86 data sets is noticeable.
-Although this fact may provide arguments for calling into question the absolute normalisation in all FITZGERALD86 data sets, the absolute normalisation of the four remaining data sets was retained (as the elimination of the absolute normalisation of these four data sets was not requested when strictly applying our rejection criteria).
-The elimination of $4$ DOFs (the BREITSCHOPF06 measurement of the TCS at $75.10$ MeV also needed to be removed) of the $326$ initial DOFs of the DB$_0$ results in the reduction of the $\chi^2_{\rm min}$ by $71.9$ units (from about $390.2$ to about $318.3$), i.e., by about $18.0$ per excluded DOF.
+Details about the optimisation in the cases of the DB$_-$ and the DB$_0$ are given in Tables \ref{tab:DBPIMEL} and \ref{tab:DBPIMCX}, respectively.
+In the former case, the elimination of $8$ of the initial $334$ DoFs (see Table \ref{tab:ProgressPIMEL}) results in the reduction of the $\chi^2_{\rm min}$ by $157.0$ (from about $524.8$ to about $367.8$), i.e., by about $19.6$ per excluded DoF.
+As in our earlier PSAs since 2006, the five-point BRACK90 dataset at $66.80$ MeV was marked for removal.
+In case of the BD$_0$, the removal of the absolute normalisation of three (out of seven) FITZGERALD86 datasets is noticeable (see Table \ref{tab:ProgressPIMCX}).
+Although this failure may provide arguments for calling into question the absolute normalisation of all FITZGERALD86 datasets, we decided not to deviate from our procedure: the remaining four datasets were retained, as the elimination of their absolute normalisation was not enforced when applying our rejection criteria.
+The elimination of $4$ DoFs of the $326$ initial DoFs of the fit to the DB$_0$ results in the reduction of the $\chi^2_{\rm min}$ by $72.9$ (from about $390.2$ to about $317.3$), i.e., by about $18.2$ per excluded DoF.

-Judged solely on the basis of the description of the measurements they contain, it appears that the tDB$_+$, the tDB$_-$, and the tDB$_0$ are not of the same quality (in terms of self-consistency).
-However, the formal statistical test does exist in order to support or refute such a thesis: in order to prove that the description of two DBs $a$ and $b$ is different, the ratio
+Judged solely on the basis of the description of the measurements they contain, it appears that the tDB$_+$, the tDB$_-$, and the tDB$_0$ are not of the same quality.
+However, a formal statistical test does exist in order to support or refute such a thesis: in order to prove that the description of two tDBs $a$ and $b$ is different, the ratio